DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

       DONE     or     RETURN     or     FOLLOW ( id )

-They can also take one of the following forms for sequences that trigger on sersor events:
+Sequences that trigger on 'events' have the following forms:

 .. code-block::